East West Rail (EWR) is a project to build a new rail link between Oxford and Cambridge, via Bicester, Milton Keynes and Bedford.

 As part of its proposals for the Oxford-Cambridge Arc, the UK Government has identified EWR as essential for improving east-west transport links to unlock the region’s economic growth potential and support accelerated housebuilding, including four new settlements being proposed along its route.

+The rail connection between Oxford and Cambridge is due to open by 2030.
 The western section between Oxford and Bedford is at an advanced stage, being built by reinstating sections of the old Varsity Line that was closed in the 1960s and upgrading existing lines.
 In contrast, connecting Bedford to Cambridge requires an entirely new rail line along a new route, presenting additional challenges to minimising negative impacts on nature.

 In an interview with the BBC Mr Shapps suggested EWR “might potentially bypass overhead wire technology altogether" and ultimately run hydrogen or battery-powered trains: